titolins/nscmr/README.md

 ## Description
 nscmr will be an python e-commerce application based on [flask] and [mongodb].

+As the admin panel, we chose [flat admin v.2] because of it's neat design :)
+(probably our best choice so far hehe)

 As per the above, nscmr is still under development and not ready for use.

 ## Instructions